skant7/text-editor/readme.md

 ## functionalities:-

---view and edit text
+- view and edit text
---search for text
+- search for text
---syntax highlighting
+- syntax highlighting